Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Experiments

 \subsubsection{Comparison with State-of-the-Art}

-Table \ref{tab:sota_comparison} compares our method against established self-supervised baselines.
-On the aggregate test set, our framework achieves state-of-the-art accuracy, outperforming the strongest V1-based baseline (EndoDAC) and significantly surpassing traditional methods.
+Qualitative pose estimation comparisons on the SCARED dataset (Figure \ref{fig:pose_qualitative}) demonstrate that our method maintains tighter alignment with the ground truth compared to prior baselines.
+Further more, Table \ref{tab:sota_comparison} compares our method against established self-supervised baselines.
+On the aggregate test set, our framework achieves state-of-the-art accuracy, outperforming the strongest baseline \cite{Cui2024EndoDAC} and significantly surpassing traditional methods.